Ivan Skoro · September 25, 2017.

 We needed a better solution.
 So, we decided to embark on an exploration of existing time-tracking software.

-Exploring different solutions out there, we realised most of them were pretty complicated.
+Exploring different solutions out there, we realized most of them were pretty complicated.
 We wanted a simple tool that only had time-tracking and couple of other basic, must-have features.
 While most of the products tested were great, they were obviously meant for bigger companies with different needs.

 We decided to interview designers, starting with online forms.

 Some didn’t use any software to track time, and those who did were mostly unhappy with current solutions.
 We also collected opinions on a possible Sketch plugin that automatically tracks your time.
-We received great feedback from our testers regarding that idea .
+We received great feedback from our testers regarding that idea.
 With data in our hands, we began to explore solutions to this problem.

 1. Feature overload

-2. Slow and boring input process
+2. The slow and boring input process

 Most of the products we tested had very advanced features ranging from setting up custom pricing for every project and tracking expenses and budget for each one.
 Our target groups didn’t need these features, they just wanted a simple way to track time.